 The original plan was to hold the decider at the Sydney Cricket Ground, but the venue’s availability will now depend on whether or not the ICC World Twenty20 cricket tournament goes ahead as scheduled.
 With ANZ Stadium and Allianz Stadium both under renovation, Parramatta’s Bankwest Stadium looms as the most likely alternative.

 |Melbourne Storm||-138.89||Best Odds @ Sportsbet|

 A head-to-head to bet on the NRL Grand Final is a simple bet, all you have to do is select the team you think will win the premiership.

 Because the match pits the two best teams in the NRL against each other, the odds are invariably closer than they would be in a regular season game.

 Line betting gives a team a head start, or a handicap depending on who enters the match as the favourite.
 Similar to the head-to-head market, the line betting market is much tighter than a regular season match up.

-The Clive Churchill medal is awarded to the player adjudged best afield in the NRL grand final by the Australian selectors, and is atypically the most bet upon exotic in the biggest match of the year.
+The Clive Churchill Medal is awarded to the player adjudged best afield in the NRL Grand Final by the Australia national team selectors.
+It is typically the most bet-upon exotic in the biggest match of the year.

-A bet can also be placed on a player to score a try at anytime as well as scoring multiple tries throughout the 80 minutes.
+A bet can also be placed on a player to score a try at anytime, as well as on players scoring multiple tries throughout the 80 minutes.